hindu-comm/mail_stream_advaita-l/2014/02/MuktikA_Upanishad_Mu/239__Sujal_Upadhyay.md

 PancadaSI in Hindi and have commented on it says that this verse occurs in Yog VAsisTa too.

-​SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in PanchdaSI 1.4.45-46.
+SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in PanchdaSI 1.4.45-46.

 P. 1.4.45 = Amrit.
 B. Up.
 1